sindhurajain/CS2103R/contents/addtasks.md

 <br>

 <box type="tip">
-tP tip:
+Tips for team projects:
 <br>
-While a Project Board can display issues or pull requests from multiple repositories, it is better to add issues or pull requests from only your group's forked tP repository to your group's tP Project Board so that you can maintain a more focused view.
+While a Project Board can display issues or pull requests from multiple repositories, it is better to add issues or pull requests from only your team project's code repository to your team's Project Board so that you can maintain a more focused view.
 <br>
 <br>
-This ensures that all the issues and pull requests you're tracking are relevant to your specific fork, simplifying management of the tasks your group has to complete.
+This ensures that all the issues and pull requests you're tracking are relevant to the specific project your team is working on, simplifying management of the tasks your group has to complete.
 </box>

 Like any other issue created on GitHub, you can click on the issue on the View page and to manage it.